lamaparbat/INSTA-SCRAPER/README.md

 - **Efficient Scraping:** Utilizes Puppeteer for efficient headless scraping.
 - **Flexible API:** Allows users to specify the target Instagram user ID as an API parameter.
-- **Customer Media Server:** Allows users to render insta tagged photos from our customer server instead of instagram server (Due to restriction and auth issues).
+- **Custom Media Server:** Allows users to render insta tagged photos from our customer server instead of instagram server (Due to restriction and auth issues).
 - **Optional MongoDB Integration:** Users can optionally specify a MongoDB URL in .env of project to store fetched data directly into a MongoDB database.

 ## API Usage